DonKracho/ESPHome-external-component-for-iPixel-ble-devices/README.md

 This repository contains an ESPHome external component that enables control of a Bluetooth‐enabled iPixel Display.
 It is non intrusive - no modification of the display is required.
 It just emulates the known iPixel Color App commands.
 At least ESPHome version 2025.11.0 is required.

 ## Update 2025/24/12
-cleaned up logging, updated [Ipixel command documentation}(docs/IPIXEL_COMMANDS_DEMYSTIFIED.md).
+cleaned up logging, updated [iPixel command documentation](./docs/IPIXEL_COMMANDS_DEMYSTIFIED.md).
 Added rhythm light effects for testing and verifying the documentation.
 Have a nice XMAS.

 ## Update 2025/22/12
 **Breaking Change:** With implementing http requests the ESP32-C3 module runs out of resources.
 The C3 support has stopped now.
 If you still want to use the C3 refer to the ESP32-C3 tag.